Chess777-tech/python_learning/README.md

 # python_learning
-#just a bgner coder trying to make an future for myself
+#just a bgner coder trying to make a future for myself